Wood industry: Dimensions and geography

 The main source of the lumber used in the world is forests, which can be classified as virgin, semivirgin and plantations.
 Much timber is removed for firewood by local populations in many countries, especially in the third world, but this amount can only be estimated, with wide margins of uncertainty.

 In 1998, the worldwide production of "Roundwood" (officially counted wood not used as firewood), was about 1500000000 m3, amounting to around 45% of the wood cultivated in the world.
 Cut logs and branches destined to become elements for building construction accounted for approximately 55% of the world's industrial wood production.
 25% became wood pulp (including wood powder and broccoli) mainly destined for the production of paper and paperboard, and approximately 20% became panels in plywood and valuable wood for furniture and objects of common use (FAO 1998).
-The World's largest producer and consumer of officially accounted wood are the United States, although the country that possesses the greatest area of forest in Russia.

-In the 1970s, the countries with the largest forest area were: Soviet Union (approximately 8,800,000 km2), Brazil (5,150,000 km2), Canada (4,400,000 km2), United States (3,000,000 km2), Indonesia (1,200,000 km2) and Democratic Republic of Congo (1,000,000 km2).
-Other countries with important production and consumption of wood usually have a low density of population in relation to their territorial extension, here we can include countries as Argentina, Chile, Finland, Poland, Sweden, Ukraine.

 By 2001 the rainforest areas of Brazil were reduced by a fifth (respect of 1970), to around 4,000,000 km2; the ground cleared was mainly destined for cattle pasture—Brazil is the world's largest exporter of beef with almost 200,000,000 head of cattle.
 The booming Brazilian ethanol economy based upon sugar cane cultivation, is likewise reducing forests area.
 Canadian forest was reduced by almost 30% to 3,101,340 km2 over the same period.